 I’ve begun to document my research below.
 I hope that it can benefit you (as prevention against cancer) as well as helping anyone you might know that is battling cancer.
 Remember that cancer is a disease of the body’s own cells that have proliferated due to various factors.
 In re-framing the way you think about cancer, it’s easier to understand that if nature (in this case your body) created a problem, it also possesses the innate ability to heal it.
 The therapies listed throughout this post serve to encourage and promote the body’s self-healing capabilities; many can even be used in conjunction with conventional cancer treatments with no negative side effects.

 Research strongly suggests that essential oils can help in both the prevention and treatment of cancer.
 In fact, clinical research has shown that the use of essential oils can stop and potentially reverse the growth of cancer cells in animal and human cell studies.
 For example, a 2018 study revealed that frankincense, pine needle, and geranium essential oils suppress tumor progression through the regulation of the AMPK/mTOR pathway in breast cancer.
 Frankincense oil, however, is known to possesses the strongest anti-cancer properties, as it has been shown to be a potent inhibitor of 5-lipoxygenase, an enzyme that is responsible for inflammation in the body.
 It has also been proven to induce tumor cell specific cytotoxicity.
 In addition to frankincense, the other most potent essential oils against cancer are lavender, myrrh, turmeric, and peppermint.
 You can benefit from essential oils by rubbing them directly on your skin, using a cold diffuser, or ingesting them internally.
-It’s very important to purchase a good quality brand; my personal favorites are Rocky Mountain Oils, doTERRA and Young Living.
+It’s very important to purchase a good quality brand; my personal favorite is Rocky Mountain Oils.

 In 1906, embryologist Dr. John Beard proposed that pancreatic proteolytic digestive enzymes serve as the body’s primary defense against cancer.
 Enzymes (protein structures that serve different purposes) possess catalytic responsibilities; meaning they are able to speed up the rate of chemical reactions in the body.
 They have also been shown to help dissolve fibrin – the outer coating of cancer cells that prevents the immune system from identifying and destroying them.
 During the initial stages of tumor growth, fibrin “provides a scaffold for the growth of tumor cells,” and plays an important role in angiogenesis and the metastasis of cancer cells.
 Studies have proven that enzyme therapy shows “remarkable selective effects that result in growth inhibition of tumor cells with metastatic potential.”
-Further research has documented the anti-inflammatory, immune-supporting, and antitumor and antimetastatic activites of proteolytic enzyme mixtures that contain trypsin, chymotrypsin, papain, or bromelain.
+Further research has documented the anti-inflammatory, immune-supporting, and antitumor and antimetastatic activites of proteolytic enzyme mixtures that contain trypsin, chymotrypsin, bromelain (found in pineapples), or papain.
 All of these properties have shown systemic enzyme therapy to increase the “response rates, the duration of remissions, and the overall survival times” of cancer patients.
 Even if a cancer patient has decided to pursue chemotherapy as a treatment option, research has shown that enzyme therapy can help mitigate some of the side effects that accompany chemo, as well as protect against drug-induced gut dysbiosis.

 Ozone (O3) gas is a molecule that is made up of three oxygen atoms in a dynamically unstable structure and is known to possess many therapeutic effects that are safe and with minimal side effects.
 It is often used to treat and disinfect disease particularly through its abilities to inactivate bacteria, fungi, yeast, viruses, and stimulate oxygen metabolism while activating the body’s immune system.
 Ozone therapy also has the ability to boost the immune system by stimulating the production of white blood cells in addition to regulating inflammation.
 As a potent regulator of the immune system, ozone will calm the immune system down if it is over-active in cases of auto-immune diseases, or will stimulate the immune system in cases where it is under-active (e.g. cancer and chronic infections).
 The basic logic behind ozone therapy in the treatment of cancer is that healthy cells in the body need oxygen to flourish, but cancer cells cannot live in an oxygenated environment.
 Studies have shown that ozone therapy that was administered by autohemotransfusion on three alternate days over one week improved oxygenation in the most hypoxic tumors.
 Another 2018 study that assessed the effect of ozone therapy in women with progressive cervical cancer found a slight increase in immune function.
 Perhaps most fascinating, however, is a 2015 study that revealed that giving high-dose oxygen may help efforts to stimulate the immune system against tumors.
 In this study, “tumor-bearing mice were placed in chambers with well-controlled gas composition (60% oxygen)” to mimic protocols of supplemental oxygen delivery to humans.
 Researchers found that ozone shrank lung tumors in mice, and the killer cells went after tumors that had spread, or metastasized, in mice with a difficult-to-treat type of breast cancer.
 In fact, my hypothesis a few years ago that ozone should be used as a complementary therapy to chemo is now being considered by doctors today, given that it can enhance the efficacy while reducing the side effects of chemotherapy.